vodquang96/django-anymail/docs/esps/sendgrid.rst

   make sure each one has a unique, non-empty filename.

+.. _sendgrid-message-id:

 **Message-ID**
   SendGrid does not return any sort of unique id from its send API call.
   Knowing a sent message's ID can be important for later queries about the message's status.

-  To work around this, Anymail generates a new Message-ID for each outgoing message, provides it to SendGrid, and includes it in the :attr:`~anymail.message.AnymailMessage.anymail_status` attribute after you send the message.
+  To work around this, Anymail by default generates a new Message-ID for each outgoing message, provides it to SendGrid, and includes it in the :attr:`~anymail.message.AnymailMessage.anymail_status` attribute after you send the message.

   In later SendGrid API calls, you can match that Message-ID to SendGrid's ``smtp-id`` event field.
+(Anymail uses an additional workaround to ensure smtp-id is included in all SendGrid events, even those that aren't documented to include it.)

   Anymail will use the domain of the message's :attr:`from_email` to generate the Message-ID.
 (If this isn't desired, you can supply your own Message-ID in the message's :attr:`extra_headers`.)

+  To disable all of these Message-ID workarounds, set :setting:`ANYMAIL_SENDGRID_GENERATE_MESSAGE_ID` to False in your settings.

 **Invalid Addresses**